melbourne-lab/canopy_flowering/notes/paper_notes.md

 	- Elmendorf et al. 2012 (different paper) suggests experimental warming and soil moisture interact (meta-analysis) although results vary for functional group
 - Productivity changes could be due to shifts in species relative abundances
 - Here: alpine productivity (at Niwot Ridge) as a function of warming and moisture
-- 20 3m diameter experimental plots in 2008; five plots get each of four treatments: control, heat (H), watered (W), heat and water (HW)
+- 20 3m diameter experimental plots in 2008; five plots get each of four treatments: control, heat (H), watered (W), heat and water (HW)/
 	- heating with active infrared heater: nightime warming, maintaining natural wind, modified snowmelt timing, but no warming of air, delivering an extra 215 W/m2 (42 W/m2 in winter)
 	- watering (beginning after snowmelt) 2.5mm of water weekly
 	- plots subdivided into 4 1m2 plots to get variation; measure soil moisture and temp every 15 minutes at 5-10 cm dept in center of each quadrat